PoojaC0730/Predictive-Maintenance-Intelligence-System/README.md

 ### 2. Preprocessing & Data Exploration
 - Run the `notebooks/data_exploration.ipynb` notebook to see the data visualizations, correlation heatmaps, and degradation trends.
 - The `src/preprocessing.py` script contains the core data cleaning, feature engineering (rolling averages), and scaling logic.

+### 🚀 What's Next?
+(Coming Soon)
+- **Machine Learning (Stage 3):** The data pipeline is currently ready.
+Next, we will be building and training a robust **XGBoost model** to predict Remaining Useful Life (RUL) and classify engine health status based on the engineered sensor data.
+Stay tuned for the training scripts, hyperparameter tuning, and evaluation notebooks!